Student Participant in the Cambodia Trip

 So instead of working for things like a great salary, status, or a company car, you work to improve literacy, start a project for unemployed teens, engage in ecological issues, or share the gospel cross-culturally.

-That’s probably a bit different from how career choices are typically made in Melbourne, but students at Donvale Christian College are challenged to pursue values-based life paths and engage in their global community through cross-cultural exposure trips to Cambodia or Vanuatu.
+That’s probably a bit different from how career choices are typically made in Melbourne, but students at Donvale Christian College are challenged to pursue values-based life paths and engage in their global community through cross-cultural exposure trips to Cambodia or student exchange to Germany.

 Cross-Cultural Exposure Trips

-Whether it is supporting our sister school in Port Vila, Vanuatu, or working alongside World Vision in rural Cambodia - Donvale's Cross-Cultural Exposure Trips are an exciting opportunity for student development.
+Working alongside World Vision in rural Cambodia, Donvale's Cross-Cultural Exposure Trips are an exciting opportunity for student development.
 Through enduring partnerships with local organisations, students are given the opportunity to experience the world as they never have before.
 They volunteer in local schools, see development projects firsthand, meet local people and learn local history, and come away with a new perspective on where their God-given talents might lead.